 Strength 3: Grounded in Jesus' Teaching

-Criticism 3: Can Justify Terrible Actions
+Criticism 2: Can Justify Anything

 "The situationist follows a moral law or violates it according to love's need.
 Agape is giving love—non-reciprocal, neighbour-regarding.
 Love wills the neighbour's good whether we like him or not.
 The ultimate norm of Christian decisions is love: nothing else."